Parthgogia/Negamax-knight/readme.md

 - Graphical Board: Renders an 8×8 chessboard with piece images.
 - Move Animation: Smooth piece sliding animations for each move.
-- Sound Effects: Plays a move sound and a capture sound.
+- Sound Effects: Plays unique sounds for standard moves, captures, checks, castling, and pawn promotions.
 - Human vs. Human: Two-player mode on the same machine.
 - Human vs. AI: AI opponent powered by alpha-beta search.
 Configurable search depth (default: 3 plies).
 - Undo / Reset: Undo one or more moves using Z, and reset the board to the starting position using R.